Geopacifica disputes Encinitas’ contract award

 Batiste called Wisneski’s comments “a slap to our faces.”

 “It was painful,” she said.
-“You can hear me on the tape shout, ‘That’s just not true.’
+“You can hear me on the tape shout, “that’s just not true.”
 I was out of line because they were already deliberating at the dais, but that was below the belt.”

 Batiste contends that she was unaware of any problems with the working relationship with the city.
 Her employees, she said, provided an important backstop for the city, which has undergone large turnover in its engineering divisions.
 In fact, she said, the city recently hired two of her employees.